 However, out of the many things he promised, not much has been done.
 This is partially do lack of administration planning, but also stonewalling (not allowing anything through) in Congress.
 Although to be fair, it takes a lot of players to pass a bill, when people aren’t working together to compromise it makes a president’s job infinitely harder.

 While Gorsuch was approved, there was no healthcare reform to replace the Affordable Care Act proposed during the first 100 days.
-This, depending on your views, could be considered either good or bad.
+Which, depending on your views, could be considered either good or bad.
 But we did get a slew of proclamations regarding awareness days, such as the proclamation of Law Day on May 1 or National Charter School’s week — because that’s what keeps America running!

 So is it just Democrats that are pissed about Trump?
 Absolutely not.
 Many Republicans are also rolling their eyes at the lack of meaningful action taken in the first 100 days.
 President Trump says the 100 day mark is a “ridiculous standard.”
 But doesn’t that seem like a toddler whining because “they didn’t have enough time?”
 I’ll leave that answer up to you.

-During the April 25 conservative conference at the Washington State History Museum called the “Freedom Series: Trump’s first 100 days,” two prominent conservatives said Trump was doing around average.
+During the April 25 conservative conference at the Washington State History Museum called the “Freedom Series: Trump’s first 100 days,”two prominent conservatives said Trump was doing around average.

 One of whom being KTTH radio station personality and political commentator, Todd Herman.